franneck94/Vscode-C-Cpp-Runner/README.md

 *This task is a no-op if the build task was not executed previously.

+### Alternative Usage

+If you do not want to see the status bar items you can toggle the visibility with the command `crtl+alt+r`.
-You can also press the shortcut `ctrl+shift+r` to get a quick pick dropdown for the tasks.
+Then you can use the shortcut `ctrl+shift+r` to get a quick pick dropdown for the tasks.
 For example, if you select a folder called *"vscode-test/folder1"* you will see the following tasks:

 ![TaskQuickBar](./media/TaskQuickPick.png)

-If you do not want to see the status bar items you can toggle the visibility with the command `crtl+alt+r`.

 ## Extension Features